funkytaco/php-mvc-bootstrap/README.md

 $ composer install
 ```

-This will install the necessary vendor components and run some post-update scripts to copy [Bootstrap] assets to the public folder.
+This will install the necessary vendor components.

 ## Usage